-- A. The payment for purchase of Orthotics and Prosthetics is made from a statewide uniform fee schedule not to exceed 80 percent of the rate established annually under Medicare (Title XVIII of the Social Security Act), as amended. - B. The payment for repair of Orthotics and Prosthetics is the cost, not to exceed 50 percent of the purchase amount. - C. The payment for other individual consideration items must receive prior approval from the Division and shall be limited to the amount authorized in that approval.
+- A. The reimbursement for purchase of Orthotics and Prosthetics is made from a Mississippi Medicaid statewide uniform fee schedule based on eighty percent (80%) of the Medicare rate.
+Effective July 1, 2021, the fees will remain the same as those effective for State Fiscal Year (SFY) 2021. - B. The reimbursement for repair of Orthotics and Prosthetics is the actual cost, not to exceed fifty percent (50%) of the purchase amount.